History of Louisiana: Reconstruction, disenfranchisement, and segregation (1865–1929)

 In the immediate aftermath of the American Civil War, many Confederates regained public office.
 Legislature across the South passed Black Codes that restricted the rights of freedmen, such as the right to travel, and forced them to sign year-long contracts with planters.
 Anyone without proof of a contract by the start of the year was considered a vagrant and could be arrested, imprisoned, and leased out to work through the convict leasing system that discriminated against Blacks.
 With the passage of the Reconstruction Acts, Congress took control of Reconstruction and the South, excluding Tennessee, was placed under the supervision of military governors under congressional control.
 Louisiana was grouped with Texas in what was administered as the Fifth Military District.
 Congress dictated that for reentry into the Union, the late rebel state would have to ratify the 14th Amendment and pass new constitutions that enfranchised the freedmen.
 Louisiana's 1868 Constitution abolished the Black Codes, granted full civil and political equality to freedmen, disenfranchised several classes of ex-Confederates, and included the state's first formal bill of rights.
 African Americans began to live as citizens with some measure of equality before the law.
 Both freedmen and people of color who had been free before the war began to make more advances in education, family stability and jobs.
 At the same time, there was tremendous social volatility in the aftermath of war, with many whites actively resisting defeat.
 White insurgents mobilized to enforce white supremacy, first in Ku Klux Klan chapters.

+According to Barry Crouch, George Ruby, a mulatto from New England was a leader in black education in Louisiana from 1863 to 1866.
+The Army assigned Ruby to the Freedmen's Bureau.
+His roles encompassed that of a teacher, a school administrator, and a mobile inspector for the Bureau.
+His responsibilities included assessing local conditions, assisting in the establishment of black schools, and evaluating the performance of Bureau field officers.
+Ruby's endeavors were met with a positive response from the black population, who eagerly embraced education, but they also faced vehement opposition, including physical violence, from numerous planters and other white individuals.
+Ruby's career exemplifies the role played by the Black carpetbagger during the Civil War and Reconstruction era in Louisiana.

 In the 1870s, whites accelerated their insurgency to regain control of political power in the state.
 The Red River area, where new parishes had been created by the Reconstruction legislature, was an area of conflict.
 On Easter Sunday 1873, an estimated 85 to more than 100 blacks were killed in the Colfax massacre, as white militias had gathered to challenge Republican officeholders after the disputed gubernatorial election of 1872.